TaiwoSoftware/creativity/README.md

 2. The UI/UX design and the frontend development will be finishing on the 31st of this month.
 3. The integration of the backend will be figured out as the process is going on.

-This project is a personal project for Taiwo Akerele even as i'm rowing in frontend development on the 20th of May 2024
+This project is a personal project for Taiwo Akerele even as i'm growing in frontend development on the 20th of May 2024